quang-do-se/aws-certs/devops/tmp/study.md

 ## Trusted Advisor

 - Global service - need to be in North Virginia region to create an `EventBridge` event.
-  - Trusted Advisor itself cannot act as a trigger.
+  - Trusted Advisor itself CANNOT act as a trigger.
 It can be used with `EventBridge` events to create a trigger.

 - Use cases: https://github.com/aws/Trusted-Advisor-Tools
   - Can check low and high utilization EC2